How to Write Acceptance Criteria for LLM Output (Not Just 'Be Accurate')

 Rule 1 — Format: Shape and Types Are a Contract

-Specify the exact output schema including field names, value types, and (for strings) enumerated or constrained formats.
-Do not use language like “return the invoice data as JSON” — that still leaves dozens of decisions open.
+Specify the exact output schema including field names, value types, and — for string fields — the enumerated or constrained format.
+“Return the invoice data as JSON” still leaves dozens of decisions open.
+The schema is the contract.

 "Return the invoice data as JSON."